pranaykhurana/fundamentals-of-security/README.md

 # fundamentals-of-security

-The program's objective is to hit a "target" hash value by generating the hash for different strings and matching it with the target hash value.
+The program's objective is to hit a "target" hash value by generating the hash for different strings and matching it with the target hash value(md5).

 The approach to generate strings and match them against a target is implemented as follows:
 1. Start with string length 1